owaits/ScreenMonkey.Help/reference/Glossary.md

 The term Pixel is a contraction between the words PIcture and ELement.
 Pixels are the smallest unit of measurement for a computer screen.
 All the different Pixels combined make up the mosaic of the image presented on the screen.

 ## RDM
-Remote Device Management or RDM is a protocol enhancement to USITT [DMX512](http://en.wikipedia.org/wiki/DMX512 “DMX512”) that allows bi-directional communication between a lighting or system controller and attached RDM compliant devices over a standard DMX line.
+Remote Device Management or RDM is a protocol enhancement to [DMX512](http://en.wikipedia.org/wiki/DMX512) that allows bi-directional communication between a lighting or system controller and attached RDM compliant devices over a standard DMX line.
 This protocol will allow configuration, status monitoring, and management of these devices in such a way that does not disturb the normal operation of standard DMX512 devices that do not recognize the RDM protocol.
-The standard was originally developed by the Entertainment Services and Technology Association - Technical Standards (ESTA) and is officially known as “ANSI E1.20, Remote Device Management Over DMX512 Networks.
+The standard was originally developed by the Entertainment Services and Technology Association - Technical Standards (ESTA) and is officially known as “ANSI E1.20, Remote Device Management Over DMX512 Networks”.
 [Click here](http://en.wikipedia.org/wiki/RDM_(lighting)) for more details.

 ## Relative Pathing
 When creating links or references to files or web pages, there are two ways to reference the file or page.